Skip to main content

 Tip

-If you want to exclude content, create filter values for the conditions where it should be included and also for where it should be excluded.
-For examples, see Mark Up Elements for Filtering and Mark Up Topics for Filtering.
+If you want to exclude content, create filter values for the conditions where it should be included and also for where it should be excluded, see Mark Up Elements for Filtering and Filter Topics.

 Note

-The process for setting up filtering is different for scoped filtering, taxonomy filtering, and filtering by language.
+The process for setting up filtering is different for Scoped Filtering, Taxonomy Filters, and Filter by Language.

 There are several ways of applying filters to your content in Paligo.
 They all involve marking up your content for filtering and then setting filters on the publication.
 But the process for doing this is different depending on which method of filtering you choose to use.